About

 Machine Learning Engineer Intern

-• Developed an enterprise propensity to purchase model, involving binary classification for propensity scores and regression for ACV prediction, effectively enhancing lead prioritization and sales targeting.
+• Built an enterprise propensity-to-purchase model combining binary classification for propensity scores with regression for ACV prediction, improving lead prioritization and sales targeting.

-• Performed extensive feature engineering and EDA on diverse data sources and natures, including firmographic, demographic, and engagement data.
+• Performed extensive feature engineering and exploratory data analysis across firmographic, demographic, and engagement data sources.

 Sep 2021 - Dec 2023